SK408 gas fields development project is located within the SK408 Production Sharing Contract (PSC) area, approximately 120km offshore Sarawak in…

 A floating production unit is also proposed to be installed during the later phases of the project.

-Mozambique LNG Park details
+Mozambique LNG facility details

 The FEED contract for the LNG facility was also awarded to three separate parties, which include the JV of JGC Corporation and Fluor Transworld Services, the JV of a subsidiary company of CB&I and Chiyoda Corporation, and International Bechtel.